mozilla/experimenter/README.md

 ### integration_vnc_up

 Start a linux VM container with VNC available over `vnc://localhost:5900` with password `secret`.
 Right click on the desktop and select `Applications > Shell > Bash` and enter `tox -c tests/integration/` to run the integration tests and watch them run in a Firefox instance you can watch and interact with.

+## Frontend

+Experimenter has three front-end UIs right now:

+- [`core`](./app/experimenter/legacy-ui/core) is the current UI used for Experimenter intake.
+- [`rapid`](./app/experimenter/legacy-ui/core) is a partially-built React UI.
+- [`nimbus-ui`](./app/experimenter/nimbus-ui) is a new React UI for an upcoming Experimenter refactor.

+Learn more about the organization of these UIs [here](./app/experimenter/legacy-ui/README.md).

 ## API